 Go to Sussex Direct for information about what kind of resit you’re doing and when it takes place.

 This could be any type of assessment, such as an exam, essay or presentation.

 Your resit submission will have new titles and questions.
-The exception is for dissertations or projects, where you normally continue to work on your existing topic.
+The exception is for dissertations or projects, where you normally continue to work on your existing topic, usually without further supervision.

-Resits for semester one modules take place immediately after the semester 2 assessment period.
-Resits for semester two and year-long modules take place in the summer vacation.
+Resits for semester one modules take place in a designated period.
+Resits for semester two and year-long modules take place in a designated assessment period.
 See term dates for when resits happen.

 If you need to know what to do for your assessment, get information from the School that owns the module:

 - Business School

 - Global Studies